Healthy Homes Assessment Te Awanga

 Home Assessments Te Awanga for Rental Properties

-There are a myriad of things you should look for in a home assessment to see if your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
+There are a variety of concerns to check during an home assessment to see if your rental property is in compliance with the requirements of the Healthy Homes Standard.
 There are a few examples:

-The repercussions of not having the Healthy home that is in compliance with the Residential Tenancies Act and consequently getting on the wrong side of a ruling on tenancy services ruling can be extremely costly for property managers and landlords.
-For specialist advice, call today to schedule your rental property house assessment.
+The repercussions of not having the Healthy Home with regard to lawful Residential Tenancies Act and consequently being on the wrong side of a tenancy services ruling can have a significant impact for landlords and property managers.
+For specialist advice get in touch now and schedule your rental properties house evaluation.

 home assessments for rental properties